Pepperidge Farm Farmhouse Butter Crisp Cookies

 Package of butter crisp cookies made and marketed by Pepperidge Farm.

-Read this post to discover more information about the calories, nutrition facts, ingredients, and allergens in the Crispy Butter Cookies by Pepperidge Farm.
+Read this guide for the nutritional information, calories, ingredients, and allergens in the Crispy Butter Cookies by Pepperidge Farm.

 All nutrition facts information is based on one serving.
 A single serving is measured as 28 grams, which is equal to about two cookies.